daxlab/shortly/README.md

 # Shortly #

 This is a simple url shortener written in Nodejs and Expressjs.
-It is Redis as database.
+It is using Redis as database.